 The CE programme is sponsored by groups such as Youth Work Ireland Midlands who wish to benefit the local community.

-To participate in the DSP Community Employment programme, you must:
+To participate in the DEASP Community Employment programme, you must:

 Register at your local Employment Services Office;